Jump to the content

 One reason for the escalation of violence is the missed drug and crime fighting that relies on violence.
 "A good bandit is a dead bandit," is a widespread guiding principle.

-Anyone who lives in the poor district and is male is under general suspicion of being involved in the illegal drug business or other criminal activities.
-In the case of violent acts of police officers, on the other hand, both eyes are usually pressed off, there is almost complete impunity.
+Anyone living in a poor neighborhood who is male is generally suspected of being involved in the illegal drug trade or other criminal activities.
+However, acts of violence by police officers are usually ignored, and impunity is widespread.

 Demands